mswiege/ePrivacyRegulation/README.md

 Council's 7th revised version: Regulation does not apply to national security and defense; Consent exception removed for communication content (3a); Authorities get the right to impose fines (Article 18 (1aa)); Regulation applicable one year after it is passed (Article 29 (2));
 - **18 May 2018 (8917/18)**\
 Council's Progress report: We did a great job; GDPR relation still needs better wording; Article 6 needs finetuning; Article 6(2), (3a) [meta-data] remains most sensitive issue; Few still have doubts about the added value of Article 10; Article 2 and 11 need further work; Article 18 needs more work
+- **25 May 2018 (9079/18)**\
+Council's Progress report: Changed "few still have doubts about ...
+Article 10" to "some still have doubts about ...
+Article 10"